Updated: May 21

 -standing, sitting or bending down for long periods with an unbalanced posture. -lifting, carrying, pushing or pulling loads that are too heavy, or going about these tasks in the wrong way. -having a trip or a fall

--sporting injury -being stressed or anxious -being overweight -poor posture
+-sporting injury -being stressed or anxious -being overweight